Building and Design Information

-Building, structures, and parts thereof shall be designed and constructed in accordance with the 2018 North Carolina State Building Code and the 2017 NEC (National Electric Code) .
-Design criteria specific to our area include a 90 mph wind speed and a 15 pounds per square foot ground snow load.
+Buildings, structures, and parts thereof shall be designed and constructed in accordance with the 2018 North Carolina State Building Code, 2018 Fire Code, 2018 Fuel Gas Code, 2018 Mechanical Code, 2018 Plumbing Code and the 2020 NEC (National Electric Code).
+Design criteria specific to our area include a 90-mph wind speed and a 15 pounds per square foot ground snow load.
 Please call our office with any further questions.
 You may view the North Carolina International Building Codes online at www.ncbia.org.

 Most interior and exterior work requires a building permit prior to beginning construction.
-Any accessory building with a dimensional measurement of 12 ft or more, will require a building permit.
+Any accessory building with a dimensional measurement of 12 feet or more will require an accessory structure permit.
+This includes, but is not limited to, carports, garages, utility buildings and decks or porches.

 Note that all job sites must obtain the first inspection within 6 months of permit issuance and at least one inspection per year to keep the permit valid.